 - Most likely they are (literally ) Pandering to the Base, as San Diego has a significant Naval base just across the harbor from Petco Park, with a large Marine Corps presence just up the road at Miramar and Camp Pendleton.

-- This would not be complete without mentioning the vertically-striped orange-and-blue socks worn by the Denver Broncos during the mid-'60s.
-After a few games the players held a pregame ceremony where they tossed them onto a pile and burned them.
+- The original Denver Broncos colors were mustard yellow and "barnyard brown", and came with incredibly ugly, vertically striped, orange-and-blue socks.
+Observe◊.
+After a few games the players held a pregame ceremony where they tossed the socks onto a pile and ritually burned them.
 One of the few surviving pairs is on exhibit at the Hall of Fame in Canton.

 - Also in the 2012 Olympics, Brazil's handball team mixed the traditional yellow with green stripes... with multicolored animal prints◊.